The Texas Chain Saw Massacre: Plot

 With darkness falling, Sally and Franklin set out to find their friends.
 En route, the masked man ambushes them, killing Franklin with the chainsaw.
 The man chases Sally into the house, where she finds a very old, seemingly dead man and a woman's rotting corpse.
 She escapes from the man by jumping through a second-floor window, and she flees to the gas station.
 With the man in pursuit, Sally arrives at the gas station when he seems to disappear.
 The station's proprietor comforts Sally with the offer of help, after which he beats and subdues her, loading her into his pickup truck.
 The proprietor drives to the other house, and the hitchhiker appears.
 The proprietor scolds him for his actions at the cemetery, identifying the hitchhiker as the grave robber.
 As they enter the house, the masked man reappears, dressed in women's clothing.
 The proprietor identifies the masked man and the hitchhiker as brothers, and the hitchhiker refers to the masked man as "Leatherface".
 The two brothers bring the old man—"Grandpa"—down the stairs and cut Sally's finger so that Grandpa can suck her blood, Sally then faints from the ordeal.

 The next morning, Sally regains consciousness.
 The men taunt her and bicker with each other, resolving to kill her with a hammer.
 They try to include Grandpa in the activity, but Grandpa is too weak.
 Sally breaks free and runs onto a road in front of the house, pursued by the brothers.
 An oncoming truck accidentally runs over the hitchhiker, killing him.
 The truck driver attacks Leatherface with a large wrench, causing him to fall and injure his leg with the chainsaw.
 The truck driver flees while Sally, covered in blood, flags down a passing pickup truck and climbs into the bed, narrowly escaping Leatherface.
-As the pickup drives away, Sally laughs hysterically while an enraged Leatherface swings his chainsaw in the road as the sun rises.
+As the pickup drives away, Sally laughs hysterically while Leatherface swings his chainsaw in the road as the sun rises.